 Experience

-Adam has a detailed knowledge of Confiscation and Asset Forfeiture under POCA, and has advised companies and public bodies on their liabilities under Acts such as the Data Protection Act and RIPA.
+Adam has detailed and specialist knowledge of Confiscation and Asset Forfeiture under POCA.
+He has advised a major prosecuting authority on the application of the Act to cryptoassets, and has also advised companies and public bodies on their obligations under the Data Protection Act and RIPA.
+Recent instructions include advising the partners of a Magic Circle law firm on their AML responsibilities.

 News